BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

 * Products Import:
     - Go to Woocommerce Backends.
-    - Add Backend Credentils to Import Products.
+    - Add Backend Credentials to Import Products.
     - Click 'Import Products' button to Import the Products from Woocommerce.
 * Product Attributes Import:
     - Go to Woocommerce Backends.